ibm-mas/gitops/docs/orchestration.md

 Sync Waves
 -------------------------------------------------------------------------------

-Sync Waves
+All Kubernetes resources defined in the MAS GitOps Helm charts are annotated with an ArgoCD [sync wave](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/).
+This ensures that all resources (including generated ArgoCD Applications on the **Management Cluster** and Kubernetes resources on **Target Cluster**s) are synced in the correct order; a resource is only permitted to being syncing once its dependencies are installed (and healthy).

+!!! note

+    For clarity, all resource filenames are prefixed with the sync wave that they belong to.

+!!! note

+    Sync waves are *local* to each ArgoCD application (i.e. each Helm chart).

+Custom Resource Healthchecks
 -------------------------------------------------------------------------------

+MAS GitOps requires a set of [Custom resource healthchecks](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/#custom-health-checks) to be registered with the ArgoCD in the **Management Cluster**.
+This allows ArgoCD to properly interpret and report the health status of a given resource.
+This is particularly important to ensure that resources have finished reconciling before allowing subsequent sync waves (which may contain dependent resources) to proceed.
+The set of custom Resource Healthchecks required by MAS GitOps can be found in the [ibm-mas/cli project](https://github.com/ibm-mas/cli/blob/45cc815ec6244c9d58e050900ec0e27403d9ea92/image/cli/mascli/templates/gitops/bootstrap/argocd.yaml#L83).

-Custom resource healthchecks
+Custom Resource Healthchecks
 -------------------------------------------------------------------------------

-This has been achieved using the ArgoCD [sync wave] mechanism combined with

-No connectivity is required

-Once ArgoCD is installed and configured on the **Management Cluster**

-- All configuration files for a MAS instance can be pushed to the **Config Repo** at the same time and ArgoCD will ensure that resources are created in **Target Clusters** in the correct order.
-- No connectivity is required between

-To ensure that we sync resources in the correct order they are annotated with an  For clarity, we also prefix all resource filenames with the sync wave that they belong to.
-Note that sync waves are *local* to each ArgoCD application (i.e. each Helm chart).

 > TODO: document the various use of ArgoCD hooks for creating secrets / running scripts / etc.

 > TODO: we often don't use post-sync hooks - instead we use normal jobs that run last.
 These jobs often perform pre-requisite steps for subsequent sync waves (e.g. setting up secrets in the **Secrets Vault**) and having them as "normal" jobs ensures that ArgoCD will wait for their completion before allowing Applications in subsequent syncwaves to proceed.

-> TODO: Document custom health checks, in particular the Application healthcheck required for the App of Apps pattern to work:  https://argo-cd.readthedocs.io/en/stable/operator-manual/health/#argocd-app